jessia25/ES-CPSF-CacheAnalysis-WS22/README.md

 ## Setups
 The Setup is very similar to Coding01 and can be repeated.
 We also will provide the Github classroom workspaces, enabling you to develop from your browser.
+Also the setup using Docker is even stronger recommended, since a specific version of [LLVM](https://llvm.org/) is needed.

+Using the recommended Setup, you can config and build the project with "Ctr+Shift+b".
+The tests can be run/debugged from the side panel from the lab flask, as done for Coding01.
+Please remember to always build before testing or debugging!

 ### VS Code Docker dev container (recommended setup)

+This setup is basically already done if using the GitHub Classroom.

 1.) install docker and VS Code on your Distribution.
 Please keep in mind Dev containers are only supported by the native version of VS Code from Microsoft!